alexcb/tracker/README.md

 Linux
 -----

-Under linux, one must setup a hotkey through their window manager.
+Under linux, one must setup a hotkey through the window manager.
 When tracker is first run, it creates a file ~/tracker.pid.
 When a second instance is run, it will signal the first instance to display itself.

+Under xfce, one can add a custom keyboard shortcut under: settings -> keyboard -> application shortcuts

 tracked time is output to the file ~/.tracker_time